 If you plan to go Key Largo for snorkeling, you’ll need to get on a boat.
 There are tons of options to go with snorkel companies.
 Snorkel gear is available for rental.
 Here are some main snorkeling spots:

-John Pennekamp Coral Reef State Park has beautiful coral reef and diverse living communities.
+John Pennekamp Coral Reef State Park has a beautiful coral reef and diverse living communities.

 Florida Keys National Marine Sanctuary is one of the 15 national marine areas.
 The marine sanctuary lies spectacular, unique, and nationally significant marine resources.
 The world’s third largest barrier reef, over 6,000 species of marine life, and some archeological treasures are protected here.